wahabu/Explore_Weather_Trends/README.md

 from global_data
 ```

-• Download both extracted data and open CSV file by excel Microsoft application put each one separating on sheet
+• Download both extracted data and open CSV file by excel Microsoft application put each one separating on sheet.

 ## Manipulate data
-• Moving averages are calculated to used in the line chart
+Moving averages are calculated to used in the line chart.

 ## Clear data visualization
-### Creating a line chart
+• Creating a line chart
-> • Click the Insert tab, then click Line
+• Click the Insert tab, then click Line.
-> • Select the data to plot in chart
+• Select the data to plot in chart.
-> • Select line chart style
+• Select line chart style.

-### Making title, and clear legend
+• Making title, and clear legend

 ## Interpret a data visualization
-• Writing our accurate observations about their provided data visualization.
+Writing our accurate observations about their provided data visualization.

 ## License
 Licensed under the [MIT License](LICENSE)